-The College is accounting for ESF income in its income and expenditure account by matching income against relevant costs in accordance with its accounting policy.
-During the course of our audit work we uncovered no breaches of the conditions attached to the ESF claims and we received assurances from management that they were unaware of any breaches.
+The College has taken a prudent approach to accounting for ESF income in its income and expenditure account.
+During the course of our audit work we uncovered no breaches of the conditions attached to the ESF claims and we received assurances from management that this was the case.